abdellah-idris/ETL-Pipeline-with-Airflow-MongoDB-and-PostgreSQL/README.md

 The data is extracted from Twitter.
 It is then transformed/processed with Python and loaded/stored in  **MongoDB** and in **PostgreSQl**.

 **MongoDB**  is used as a Database in which json files are stored.
-Before a load, data are cleaned.
+Before a load, the database is cleared.

 **PostgreSQL** is used as Database with two tables : users and tweets.
 Data are not cleaned.